Holy See–United Kingdom relations

 British Prime Minister David Cameron with Pope Benedict XVI in 10 Downing Street, September 2010.

 Holy See–United Kingdom relations are foreign relations between the Holy See and the United Kingdom.

 The Holy See maintains an Apostolic nunciature in London, and the United Kingdom has an Embassy in the Vatican City.
-The current Nuncio in London is Miguel Maury Buendía, and the British Ambassador is Chris Trott.
+The current Nuncio in London is Miguel Maury Buendía, and the British Ambassador is Tammy Sandhu.

 History

-Early relations
+Early relations before 1536

 In circa 595, Pope Gregory I sent a mission now known as the Gregorian Mission to the Kingdom of Kent.
 Augustine became the first Archbishop of Canterbury in circa 597.
 During the Middle Ages and until the Protestant Reformation in the 16th century, the Kingdom of England and the Kingdom of Scotland were Catholic kingdoms with diplomatic relations with the Papal States.

+In 1154 the English bishop Nicholas Breakspear was elected Pope Adrian IV, the only person from the British Isles to have been the Pope.

 In 1209, Pope Innocent III put the Kingdom of England under interdict amidst rising disputes with John, King of England, after he refused to accept Stephen Langton, the papal candidate for Archbishop of Canterbury.
 The dispute was resolved in 1213 when John conceded power to the Pope by becoming his vassal and agreed to pay feudal taxes to the Catholic Church.

 In 1479, Edward IV of England appointed John Sherwood as the first Resident Ambassador in the Papal States.